 The injury is a major blow to the preseason expectations for the Razorbacks, who were 10-3 and reached their first BCS bowl game last season.
-Davis was hurt in the scrimmage portion of practice on Thursday and was carted off the field without being able to put weight on his left leg.
+Davis suffered the injury early in the scrimmage portion of practice on Thursday and was carted off the field without being able to put weight on his left leg.

 "I am extremely disappointed for Knile," Petrino said in a statement.
 "He is a captain who was incredibly focused on the upcoming year.
 His leadership throughout the offseason was significant in the development of this team.

 "Our athletic trainers and medical staff are the best in the country, and Knile's mental toughness will be an asset to him during the recovery process.
 I am fully confident in the mindset of our running back group and their ability to perform."